flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/fire.md

 Used to test the operation of the fire detection and extinguishing system.

-When pressed there is a continuous repetitive chime sound, the MASTER WARN lights flash and the APU FIRE warning appears on ECAM.
+When pressed, there is a continuous repetitive chime sound, the MASTER WARN lights flash and the APU FIRE warning appears on ECAM.

-On the APU FIRE panel the APU FIRE pushbutton lights up red, and the SQUIB lights come on white if discharge supplies are available.
+On the APU FIRE panel, the APU FIRE pushbutton lights up red, and the SQUIB lights come on white if discharge supplies are available.
 The DISCH lights come on amber.

 ---